Statistical Effort Modelling of Game Resource Localisation Attacks: Background

 In this paper, we model the process of finding these correlations, i.e., the effort an attacker is required to invest to do so, and the quality of the outcome (i.e., the number of candidate locations returned by step 1).
-Notably, outcome quality also affects effort, because the number of candidates from step 1 directly impact step 2 effort.
+Interestingly, the outcome quality of step 1 also affects the total effort, because the number of candidates from step 1 directly impacts the step 2 effort.

+Importantly, step 1 is a probabilistic rather than deterministic.
+One reason is that attackers lack the required precision and motivation to play the gameplay deterministically.
+Often they only care about certain aspects of the gameplay in between scans, such as shooting exactly once, collecting exactly one coin, or moving in a specific direction; without caring about the other aspects, such as the precise location in which they do so or the exact time at which they do so.
+Moreover, the game itself and its internal state, as reflected in the values in a scan, might be non-deterministic, such was when the state depends on other players' actions, or when the representation of the internal state in memory is randomized, e.g., through security measures such as address space layout randomization (ASLR)~\cite{ASLR}.
+In short, every time attackers execute a location pruning strategy, they can get a different outcome.